 Teaching and Learning

-The importance of excellent instruction at CSU Stanislaus is reflected in the campus mission statement and in the commitment of its faculty and administration.
+The importance of excellent instruction at Stanislaus State is reflected in the campus mission statement and in the commitment of its faculty and administration.
 In order to facilitate this effort, the university faculty and administration established the Faculty Center for Excellence in Teaching and Learning in 1998.
 The Center, located in the new John Stuart Rogers Building, provides support for faculty in a range of areas, including teaching technology and professional development.
 Call Ext.
 3216 for more information and specific services and programs.
-In addition, several other offices in the complex are dedicated to providing support for faculty wishing to integrate innovative teaching strategies into their courses, including: the Faculty Multimedia Lab at Ext.
-3347 and the Service Learning Office at Ext.
-3311, and the office of the Faculty Coordinator for the Assessment of Student Learning at Ext.
-3289.

 Nature of Student Body

-Teaching at CSU Stanislaus is exciting, rewarding, and challenging.
+Teaching at Stanislaus State is exciting, rewarding, and challenging.
 Our student body, one of the most diverse in the nation, reflects the population of the Central Valley of California.
 Students come with a variety of backgrounds, expectations, and levels of preparation.
 Many are first-generation college students.
-The average age of our student population is 26.
+The average age of our student population is 23.
 Sixty-five percent are women.
 Some students have learned English as a second language, and a cluster are international students.
-Because most students work at jobs on and off campus, the average class load of a CSU Stanislaus student is lower than on traditional campuses, and the resulting degree time is slightly longer.
+Because most students work at jobs on and off campus, the average class load of a Stanislaus State student is lower than on traditional campuses, and the resulting degree time is slightly longer.
 As a commuter campus, Stanislaus draws most of its students from the surrounding communities.
 The defined service area is a six-county area larger than the state of Vermont.
-In order to serve these outlying areas, CSU Stanislaus has a satellite campus in Stockton, televised distance-learning sites in Stockton and Merced, and encourages fully online, web-based courses.
+In order to serve these outlying areas, Stanislaus State has a satellite campus in Stockton, a televised distance-learning site in Stockton and encourages fully online, web-based courses.

 Purpose of this Guide